evincarofautumn/kitten/README.md

 # The Kitten Programming Language

-**Kitten** is a minimalistic, statically typed, functional programming language with concatenative semantics.
+**Kitten** is a minimalistic, statically typed, impure functional programming language with concatenative semantics.
 This is an in-progress implementation of that language.

  * Visit the [official site][1].